Andy Parker’s Big F#ck Off Imperial Stout (8.5%)

 I’ve been following Andy Parker (@tabamatu) on twitter for about 6 months now.
 Andy is a home brewer that isn’t afraid to experiment and I found myself getting increasingly inserted in the various styles of beer he was brewing in his garage.
 It wasn’t until he announced he was producing an imperial stout that was brewed with French oak soaked in bourbon, coffee and cocoa that I became REALLY interested.

-I got in touch with Andy and begged him to send me a bottle so I could try it for the show, however, we ran out of time in season 1 and to do this beer justice I thought it was time to resurrect ‘wallowing in a vat of ale’.
+I got in touch with Andy and begged him to send me a bottle so I could try it for the show, however, we ran out of time in season 1 and to do this beer justice I thought it I’d drink it now.

 Bottled in a distinctive brown bottle with yellow cap, Andy had pre-warned that the beer might be ‘lively’ upon opening.
 He wasn’t wrong!
 This brew was obviously gagging to be let out of the bottle as it erupted like an alcoholic volcano!

 The immediate aromas are of coffee and with a subtle background hint of American hops.
 Upon further investigation Andy informs me that these were Columbus and Cascade – two of my favourite varieties.

 It poured like thick black treacle with a caramel coloured head and continues to give off strong coffee aromas from the bottle into the glass.
 At this stage I should mention that after beer, coffee (of all descriptions) is another passion of mine, so the combination of coffee and my favourite hops to create a beast of an imperial stout was always going to be a winner for me.